-Research shows that a weight loss of 5-10 percent at a rate of one to two pounds per week has significant impact on reducing health risks.
+Research shows that a weight loss of 5-10 percent at a rate of one to two pounds per week has a significant impact on reducing health risks.

 In addition to wanting to improve your overall well-being, you should seek internal motivators when making dietary changes.
-Perhaps you wish to maintain your health so you can enjoy spending time with grandchildren, continue traveling or keep up with your dog on its daily walk?
+Perhaps you wish to maintain your health so you can enjoy spending time with grandchildren, continue travelling or keep up with your dog on its daily walk?

 4. Track your patterns

-A journal or digital tracking system allows you to gather data about behavior and look for trends.
+A journal or digital tracking system allows you to gather data about behaviour and look for trends.
 Consistent recording can aid in accountability and awareness and assessing progress can help with identifying practical ways for improvement (e.g., having an apple and slice of cheese before heading home may reduce the urge to purchase a muffin from a local drive-through).

 5. Practice balance